 It's important to share your child's asthma action plan with his or her teacher and other school staff.
-If your child doesn't have an asthma action plan or it's not up-to-date, make sure you talk with his or her health care provider.
-What’s an action plan?
+If your child doesn't have an asthma action plan or it's not up-to-date, make sure you talk with his or her healthcare provider.

 This plan describes how to manage your child’s asthma.
-It includes information about your child's symptoms and medications.
+It includes information about your child's symptoms and medicines.
 It also includes instructions about managing symptoms and when to call a healthcare provider.
 You should review the action plan with your healthcare provider at least yearly.

 An asthma action plan generally covers these topics:

 Medicines.
 Both controller (medicines you take every day no matter how you feel) and quick-relief medicines (medicines you take when you are experiencing symptoms) are covered.
-Instructions about when to take the medications, based on symptoms or peak flow readings are included.
+Instructions about when to take the medicines, based on symptoms or peak flow readings are included.

 Asthma symptoms and triggers.
-Your child's asthma symptoms and what to do if they should occur are described.
+Your child's asthma symptoms and what to do if they should happen are described.
 Triggers or those things that make your child’s asthma worse may also be listed.

 Emergency information.
-The name and phone number of your child’s health care provider.
+The name and phone number of your child’s healthcare provider.
 You should include emergency phone numbers and when to call the provider or emergency medical services.
 The plan should also include actions to take when symptoms are worsening or your child is not responding to treatment.

 Asthma action plan.
 Review the plan.
 Make sure teachers know how to use an inhaler, spacer, and peak flow meter.
 Make sure they understand the action plan zones and what to do.
 Discuss any school policies that affect your child’s asthma management.
-For instance, some schools allow kids to keep their quick-relief medicine with them in their bag or locker, but other schools keep medications in the school office.
+For instance, some schools allow kids to keep their quick-relief medicine with them in their bag or locker, but other schools keep medicines in the school office.
 Many states now have laws that require students be allowed to carry and take asthma medicines on their own.
 Discuss local policies with your healthcare provider.

 Triggers.
 If pet dander is a trigger, find out if animals, such as gerbils or hamsters, are kept in the classroom.

 Special activities.
-For example, ask how medication will be handled during field trips.
+For example, ask how medicine will be handled during field trips.